UFSEC/Clubfinity/README.md

 **Running the Backend**

-Once you have installed Node.js, NPM, ExpressJS, and are running a local MongoDB database, you are ready to run the project.
+Once you have installed Node.js, NPM, ExpressJS, and are running a local MongoDB database, you are ready to run the project server.

-First, install all the dependencies by running ```npm install``` and then run the app.js file by running ```node app.js``` from the Backend folder.
+*cd* in to the `/clubfinity/Backend` directory and run the following in your terminal to start the server ```npm start``` .
 You should get something resembling this output:

 ```
 express-session deprecated undefined resave option; provide resave option Routes/AuthRoutes.js:9:12